An Expert’s Guide to Arches National Park Photography

 Visitors can book reservations first-come, first-served on Recreation.gov.
 The park will release reservations three months in advance in monthly blocks.

 If you don’t have a timed entry ticket, plan to get into the park before 6 am or after 5pm.
-If you’re serious about getting the best photos at Arches, you’ll want to get in the park early for sunrise, or later in the day for sunset anyway so it works out ok if you can’t get a ticket.
+If you’re serious about getting the best photos, you’ll want to get in the park early for sunrise at Arches National Park, or later in the day for sunset anyway so it works out ok if you can’t get a ticket.

 Arches Travel Tip #2 – Be Careful Where You Step at Arches